deriksson/Conspectus/src/c/README.markdown

 The program may be tested on a Linux platform using Wine with a command like the following:

-  `wine query.exe localhost 5005 bra`
+  `wine query.exe localhost 5005 good`

 The program outputs UTF 8.
 Issue the following command to use this code page in an NT console window.